lookit/lookit-docs/docs/source/community-study-approval-process.rst

 researchers to run "asynchronous" studies with any desired platform (e.g., Qualtrics) or "synchronous" studies (e.g., scheduled Zoom sessions).

-Beginning in May 2023 (in conjunction with the Children Helping Science/Lookit merger), we conducting an experiment with expedited reviewing for external studies.
+In conjunction with the Children Helping Science/Lookit merger, we are expediting reviewing for external studies.
 Under this process, peer review is *optional* (but highly recommended) and admin review will be expedited; however, all external studies must still meet :ref:`basic requirements<basic_review_checklist>`.